Pasteurizing equipment for vegan food

 Australian Eatwell is a company that was founded in 1990 and specializes in the production of tofu and vegetable burgers, foods that are also becoming increasingly popular in Australia.
-Eatwell’s management contacted CFT Group in 2019 with a specific need: the goal was to raise its quality and safety standards during production, in particular they were looking for the most safe and effective pasteurizing equipment for tofu and veggie burgers.
+Eatwell’s management contacted CFT Group in 2019 with a specific need: the goal was to raise its quality and safety standards during production, in particular they were looking for the most safe and effective pasteurizing equipment for vegan food, especially for tofu and veggie burgers.

 Pasteurizing this type of food has the advantage of being a much less aggressive process than sterilization, it preserves the organoleptic characteristics of the product and allows the shelf life to be extended up to 45/60 days in the fridge.

 Pasteurization technologies can vary.
 Pasteurizing ovens and tunnels fall into this category, even if sometimes, especially if not used with the right procedures, hygienic pitfalls can be hidden thus not allowing the levels of food safety to be met as required by the market.
 The real risk that many companies which do not dedicate the right resources to these operations run is to fail to pass quality controls and have their products rejected by customers or large-scale distributors, with consequent serious economic and image damage.
 In our experience, this happens more often than we think.